leovergaramarq/WomenOfScience/README.md

 # WomenOfScience
-Platform 2D game about Sarah, a fan of history and adventure, and on her journey to discover how some women have historically and decisively contributed to science in America.
-As part of the Wstem project, Women of Science seeks to promote women's access to science and related college careers.
+2D platform game about Sarah, who is passionate about history and adventure.
+Join Sarah on her journey to discover how some women have been instrumental in science in America throughout history.
+As part of the Wstem project, Women of Science seeks to promote women's access to science and related university careers.
 Project created only for academic purposes.

 <img src="https://raw.githubusercontent.com/LeonardoVergara/WomenOfScience/main/.github/images/gameplay1.png" width="700">